 The St. Louis Society

 The St. Louis Society holds free monthly lectures that are open to the public.
-All programs will be held at the Missouri History Museum auditorium located at 5700 Lindell Boulevard EXCEPT for the programs on October 20, January 27, and March 18.
+All programs will be held at the Missouri History Museum auditorium located at 5700 Lindell Boulevard EXCEPT for the programs on October 13, October 19, and January 26.
 Parking lots at the History Museum are located to the right and left of the south entrance.
 All lectures are free and open to the public, include color powerpoint illustrated presentations followed by a reception to meet the speaker.

 The lectures are given by professional archaeologists who are experts in their fields and cover a wide range of topics from new excavation data to analysis of sculpture and painting.
 Our Membership includes professional, student, and avocational archaeologists with fieldwork expertise in Asia, Africa, Europe, North American, MesoAmerica, and South America.
 There is no better place in St. Louis to come and talk about archaeology.
 We are always glad to speak with middle school and high school students interested in a career in archaeology.
 We proudly remember our local history and especially the Mylonas years.

-11 am to 1 pm - Archaeology Open house and handsOn learning at the front of the museum.
+10 am to 2 pm - Archaeology Open house and hands-on learning.

 ***All lectures and programs are free and open to the public.
 Reception are held following the lecture to meet the speaker**